Birth Injury Legal Statistics

 Some birth injury lawsuit payouts secured by our partner law firms include:

-• Over $13 million for the mother of a child born with premature retinopathy (damage to the eye retina)
+• Over $13 million for the mother of a child born with premature retinopathy (damage to the retina in the eye)

 • $8 million for a child who suffered an injury from a vacuum-assisted delivery